googleapis/mcp-toolbox-sdk-js/packages/toolbox-core/DEVELOPER.md

     Don't forget to `npm unlink` when done!

-   **Note**: Sometimes, due to dependency conflicts, `npm link` might not work as expected.
+   **Note**: At times, due to dependency conflicts, `npm link` might not work as expected.
 In such cases, it is advised to pack  your package using `npm pack` and then use it in another package.

 ## Testing